 After experiencing a traumatic road accident, and then being diagnosed with blood cancer, Julie decided she needed to find a way to be more active that fitted her age and lifestyle.
 She’s also got three energetic granddaughters to look after, so she felt she needed to keep fit and active.

-“I walk and swim because it helps me sleep better and feel good.”By Phil, 65, from Wavertree, Liverpool
+“I walk and do home activities because it helps me sleep better and feel good.”By Phil, 69, from Wavertree, Liverpool

 Phil’s story begins with a routine check-up with GP, during this visit Phil was shocked to find out that if he didn’t make some changes to his lifestyle soon he was likely to end up with diabetes.
 After being successfully treated for prostate cancer and a stroke in the past, Phil understood just how important it was for him to start being active if he wanted to avoid diabetes.